movpc/movpc.github.io/become-a-notary/index.md

 ### Does it cost anything?

 There are various costs associated with the process.
 The state of Missouri charges a $25 application fee.
-Surety bonds can be purchased for as little as $30, and notary supplies for as little as #30 total as well.
+Surety bonds can be purchased for as little as $30, and notary supplies for as little as $30 total.
 Finally, county clerk offices typically charge a fee of no more than $10.

 In total, you can expect the process of becoming a notary to cost about $100.